clarkmatthews/SimphonyBIAPI/README.md

 Next.js app (port **3005**) — **Integration Manager** for scheduling Oracle Simphony BI **daily totals**, **quarter-hour totals**, and **definition/dimension** syncs into local Postgres (`biapi` / `biapiUser`).

 Scheduler/UI tables are prefixed `jobui_`.
-Oracle warehouse tables are unprefixed.
+Oracle warehouse tables are unprefixed. apitestdata tables have that prefix.

 Based on a simple Cronicle like UI schedule interface but purpose build to poll totals from Oracle Simphony POS into a postgres DB.